 Walks in the woodlands

 Spring and autumn are particularly good times to explore Yalgorup National Park.
-There are nature walks at Lake Preston and Martins Tank Lake Campground (which incorporates the Lake Pollard Bird Hide).
-Both walks can be strolled at a leisurely pace before indulging in a well-earned barbecue or picnic.
+There are nature walks suitable for most ages and fitness levels at Lake Preston, Lake Clifton, Heathlands, Martins Tank Campground and Lake Pollard.

 Picnicking and camping